Amy Castle: Career

 After that, she began studying acting at the age of 4, and signed with her manager and first agent in Fall of 1998.
 On her fifth audition, she landed the role of young Ally on the hit TV series Ally McBeal.
 During the show's second and third seasons she appeared in eight episodes.
 Since then, she has appeared in many other shows, including The Norm Show, Providence, Lizzie McGuire, Oliver Beene, Malcolm in the Middle, and Summerland.

 In 2002, Castle won a Young Artist Award for "Best Performance In A Comedy Series - Guest Starring Young Actress" for her work on Lizzie McGuire in the episode "Just Like Lizzie".
-In the summer of 2007, Amy booked what is currently her largest role to date: A recurring part on the daytime drama Passions.
+In the summer of 2007, Castle booked what is currently her largest role to date, a recurring part on the daytime drama Passions.
 She plays Viki, the niece of Harmony resident Esme Vanderheusen.

 In 2009, Castle played Tara on General Hospital.

 In 2010, she played Amy Dillard in the episode "Nevada vs Senator Harper" of The Defenders.

-As of June 9, 2011, Amy was officially brought on as a YouTube Partner, and continues to upload videos regularly for her food and restaurant series, "What's Amy Eating?", under the YouTube name "SandCastleInc.".